Yutenko/EMgine/3DRenderer/README.md

-# 3DRenderer - Three.js Plugin Architecture
+# 3DRenderer - Three.js r180 Plugin Architecture

-A modular 3D renderer built with Three.js that uses the same plugin architecture as your tile editor.
+A modular 3D renderer built with Three.js r180 that uses the same plugin architecture as your tile editor.
 This renderer can load JSON map files exported from the editor and display them in 3D space with full extensibility through plugins.

+**Updated for Three.js r180** with modern import maps, source map support, and plain JavaScript ES5 compatibility.

 ## Architecture Overview

-The 3DRenderer follows the same plugin pattern as your editor, where each core module is a function that extends the main renderer instance.
-This provides identical flexibility and modularity for 3D rendering.
+The 3DRenderer follows the same plugin pattern as your editor, where each core module is a plain JavaScript function that extends the main renderer instance.
+This provides identical flexibility and modularity for 3D rendering with modern Three.js r180.

+**Three.js r180 Features:**
+- Modern import maps for module resolution
+- Enhanced WebGL performance and features
+- Source map support for debugging
+- ES5 compatible codebase with modern Three.js

 ```
 ┌─────────────────────────────────────────────────────────┐